Federated Festival Registration & Fees

-- Applicants must be Junior members under the age of 19 as of March 1st of the festival season with all dues paid to NFMC.
+- Applicants must be Junior members under the age of 19 as of March 1st of the festival year with all dues paid to NFMC.

 - Adult applicants must be Senior members with all dues paid to the NFMC.
 See NFMC Bulletin for special categories.

-- All NFMC, GFMC and local club dues must be confirmed as paid for the membership year.
+- All NFMC, GFMC and senior club dues must be confirmed as paid for the membership year.

 - Teachers are responsible for correctly selecting classifications, music and for meeting all deadlines.